+A French company, J.H.
+Vavasseur and Company, set up operations in Ceylon with a unique solution for shipping coconuts to Europe.
 They shredded the coconut meat and dried it thoroughly, making it easier to pack without spoilage.
 By the early 1890’s they were shipping six thousand tons of desiccated coconut, a figure that multiplied by ten in 1900.

 Today, coconut plantations in Ceylon, Indonesia, Malaysia, India and the Philippines provide export income to these regions.
 Considered the most useful tree in the world, the coconut palm provides food, drink, clothing, shelter, heirloom history, and financial security.
 Hardly an inch of the coconut palm goes to waste, many Ceylonese rely on the coconut palm for survival and refer to it as the “tree of life”.

 Tropical people always relied on natural plants for their medicine.
-Young coconut juice has been used in folk healing for a number of ailments: relieving fevers, headaches, stomach upsets, diarrhea and dysentery.
+Young coconut juice has been used in folk healing for a number of ailments: relieving fevers, headaches, stomach upsets, diarrhea, and dysentery.
 The juice is also given to strengthen the heart and restore energy to the ill.

-Water from a young coconut not only provided a refreshing drink in the steamy equatorial countries, but in times of medical emergency it was used as a substitute for glucose.
+Water from a young coconut not only provided a refreshing drink in the steamy equatorial countries but in times of medical emergency, it was used as a substitute for glucose.
 During World War II young coconut water became the emergency room glucose supply when there was no other sterile glucose available.
 Within a clean self-contained vessel, the coconut water is free of impurities and contains about two tablespoons of sugar.

-Coconuts and their edible products, such as coconut oil and coconut milk, have suffered from the repeated misinformation because of a study conducted in the 1950’s that used hydrogenated coconut oil.
-Recent research has found that in its unrefined, virgin state, it is actually beneficial, largely because of its high content of lauric acid, almost 50 percent and is actually good cholesterol.
+Coconut and its edible derivatives, such as coconut oil and coconut milk, have suffered from the repeated misinformation because of a study conducted in the 1950s that used hydrogenated coconut oil, margarine.
+This misrepresented study was funded by organizations promoting other sources of oil such as corn and vegetable oils.

 Because lauric acid has potent anti-viral and anti-bacterial properties, recent studies have considered coconut oil as a possible method of lowering viral levels in HIV-AIDS patients.
-The lauric acid may also be effective in fighting yeast, fungi, and other viruses such as measles, Herpes simplex, influenza and cytomegalovirus.
+The lauric acid may also be effective in fighting yeast, fungi, and other viruses such as measles, Herpes simplex, influenza, and cytomegalovirus.